 7. Preventative measures

-• Mould-resistant strains: Consider growing mould-resistant cannabis strains, especially in regions with high humidity.
+- Mould-resistant strains: Consider growing mould-resistant cannabis strains, especially outdoors in regions with high humidity.

-• Prophylactic treatments: Use organic fungicides like neem oil or sulphur sprays as a preventative measure, even if no mould is currently visible.
+- Prophylactic treatments: Use organic fungicides like neem oil or sulfur sprays as a preventative measure, even if no mould is currently visible.

 How to detect mould before consumption

-Look for fuzzy, powdery spots on your buds.
-Smell them too—mouldy cannabis often has a musty or "off" odour.
+Look for fuzzy, powdery dark or grey coloured spots on your buds.
+Smell them too, as mouldy cannabis often has a musty and earthy odour.
 If you suspect mould, it’s better to be safe and avoid using that bud.
+Never smoke mouldy buds or use the buds or contaminated leaves for hash or extraction.

 Safe usage and storage of cannabis to prevent mould growth